-In advancing education in human rights and equity, the HRCO also collaborates with Inclusive School and Community Services in developing and conducting training to all Board staff.
+In advancing education in human rights and equity, the HRCO also collaborates with Inclusive School and Community Services (ISCS) in developing and conducting training to all Board staff.
+However, the HRCO remains completely independent from in its addressing of specific human rights complaint matters.